 How to Set Up Google My Business

-Setting up you Google My Business profile is a critical part of local search.
-Get it right first time with the following in-depth guide.
+Setting up your Google My Business profile is a critical part of local SEO.
+Get it right the first time with the following in-depth guide.

 While there are lots of ways to monitor and improve GMB performance, to start with you’ll need to set up your basic profile, free of the bells and whistles that will come later.

 Google My Business is a core element of local SEO, so it’s important to highlight at this point just how crucial it is that your listing data is accurate and kept up to date.
 Research suggests that 50% of consumers visit a store or business the day of performing a local search, such as ‘dry cleaners near me’, and that 80% of consumers lose trust in local businesses if they see incorrect or inconsistent contact details or business names online, so you’ll want you keep your NAP (Name, Address, and Phone number) consistent across all your listings, not just GMB.

 Here’s how to get your company on Google:

 1. Set up a new Google Account

 Or access your Google My Business login, if you have one.

 If you have the same name as another business in your region, you’ll see the autocomplete function suggest those businesses for you.
 This is to allow you to see if your business listing already exists (to avoid accidental duplication), and to add a new GMB profile to an existing business if you’ve just opened a new location.